edu-barrera/coooking-time/README.md

    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory
-   cd recipe-web-app

 3. Install dependencies:
    npm install